hosseinimh/kloos-messenger/README.md

-# Admin panel for registering no-birth-certificate students as well as their parents or relatives
+# Kloos messenger panel is an admin panel website for CRUD operations on users, user types and messages used for Kloos messenger app

 ## Brief